vintotsai/cypress-demo/readme.md

 # command
 ## install
 >npm i -D cypress
-only one cmd will install all necessaty
+there is somethion to keep in mind, only one cmd will install all necessities. binary/
 ## open dashboard
 >node_modules/.bin/cypress open